One Bourbon, One Scotch, One Beer: John Lee Hooker

 Hooker's song is notated as a medium tempo blues with an irregular number of bars in 4/4 time in the key of E. It was recorded in Chicago in 1966 with Hooker on vocal and guitar, guitarist Eddie "Guitar" Burns, and unknown accompanists.
 The song was released on the Chess Records album The Real Folk Blues (1966).
 A live version with Muddy Waters' band recorded at the Cafe Au Go Go on August 30, 1966, has been described as "dark, slow, swampy-deep, and the degree of emotional rapport between Hooker and the band (particularly Otis Spann) [is] nothing less than extraordinary".

 George Thorogood

 George Thorogood recorded "One Bourbon, One Scotch, One Beer" for his 1977 debut album, George Thorogood and the Destroyers.
-His version is a medley of the song and another Hooker song, "House Rent Boogie", which serves as a backstory to explain the singer's situation.
-According to Hooker, "He [Thorogood] told me he was gonna do that [and] I said, 'Okay, go ahead'".
+His version is a medley in which Hooker's version of this song is preceded by another Hooker song, "House Rent Boogie", which serves as a backstory to explain the singer's situation.

+Thorogood was inspired to cover the song after hearing Hooker's version of the song on his live album Live at Cafe Au Go Go, as well as seeing Hooker play the song live in 1971.
+According to Hooker, "He [Thorogood] told me he was gonna do that [and] I said, 'Okay, go ahead.'"
 Live recordings of the medley are included on Live (1986) and 30th Anniversary Tour: Live (2004).
+The song was featured in the soundtrack to the professional wrestling video game WWE 2K18.